robert/robert.github.com/_posts/2020-08-12-ppab7-auto-project-builder.md

 Figuring out the nuances of your specific templating library is left as an exercise for the reader, because that's kind of the whole point of this project.

 If you simply can't get templating to work, despite having bashed your head against stacks of curly-braces until your head was really very sore, then don't worry.
-They're not essential for finishing the this project, and you can stick with the string-manipulation approach we took in the previous mileston.
+They're not essential for finishing the project, and you can stick with the string-manipulation approach we took in the previous milestone.
 Templates are needed for the final milestone so do give this step your best shot, but you can also make a note to come back to this section once you've got more projects and experience under your belt.

 Once you're done, make sure that our program still works in the same way as before.
 Edit the template, and make sure that the rendered output changes when you re-run the program.